A Song for Chi

 "A Song for Chi" is an instrumental alternative metal song recorded by several high-profile rock and metal musicians to raise money for poet and Deftones bassist Chi Cheng, who was severely injured in a car crash in Santa Clara, California on November 4, 2008.
 All profits from the song went directly to Cheng and his family for the purpose of paying for his medical care.
-Cheng died in April 2013.
+After struggling with the injuries caused by the accident, more than 4 years later in April 2013, Cheng died.